Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 ![github gf](https://user-images.githubusercontent.com/91752852/142559840-8c0db4fe-b5c9-4599-a865-332c5d761480.gif)

- Fig: Classfication and Regression Example
+ Fig 3: Classfication and Regression Example

 There are couple of algorithms there to build a decision tree.Some of them are as follows